-- Externally competitive wage and salary ranges will be developed by Human Resources using salary data obtained from the College and University Personnel Association (CUPA).
-Salary ranges will be established to reflect a compensation target (average salary paid for similar position with similar responsibility at our comparator schools) and a range that reflects 80 - 120% of the compensation target.
-Salary ranges are reviewed and updated annually.
+- We develop externally competitive wage and salary ranges using salary data from relevant and competitive market data.
+Salary ranges reflect a compensation target (average salary paid for similar position with similar responsibility) and a range that reflects 80 - 120% of the compensation target.
+We review and update salary ranges annually.

 - Compensation targets may exceed the average of a particular labor market in order to recognize exceptional recruiting and retention needs, or for purposes of attracting and retaining employees in areas where the university is or aspires to be a leader.

-- Within the parameters of discipline, function, and individual effectiveness employees shall be paid similarly for similar work.
+- Within the parameters of discipline, function, and individual effectiveness as identified in position descriptions, staff shall be paid similarly for similar work.

-- The University will review salaries on an annual basis.
-As funding permits, salary increases shall focus on recognizing performance, maintaining market alignment, and maintaining key personnel.
+- As funding permits, salary increases focus on recognizing performance, maintaining market alignment and retaining key personnel.

-- Salaries for new employees should be established at levels that recognize the individual's skills and experience while considering the salary levels of current employees within the similar responsibilities.
+- We establish salaries for new staff at levels that recognize individual skills and experience while considering the marketplace and salary levels of current staff with similar responsibilities.